7L7K/GesahniV2/docs/domains/database_stores.md

 ### Database Operations
 - All stores return `None` or empty dicts when records don't exist
-- Update operations use `INSERT OR REPLACE` for upsert semantics
+- Update operations use `INSERT ...
+ON CONFLICT` for upsert semantics
 - Foreign key cascades delete related records automatically
 - Transaction failures rollback all changes atomically